gpw13/whoville/README.md

     automatically outputs ISO3 code.
 -   `codes_to_iso3()` converts other country codes into ISO3 format.
--   `valid_codes()` lets you quickly check which country codes in a vector are recognized by the whotilities package.
+-   `valid_codes()` lets you quickly check which country codes in a vector are recognized by the whoville package.

 Other functions encourage a tidy R workflow where ISO3 codes are used as the unique identifier for each country: